 Have a pack of Ollie that somehow slipped to the bottom of the freezer... last year?
 Go ahead and replace that.
 Kibble that's been lying around for ages?
 Treats a year past their best before date?
 Go ahead and get rid of all of these things and replace it with something your pup will really enjoy!

 When you clean out your refrigerator, remember to wash out your puptainer really well and continue to do that weekly.
 Any leftover crumbs that linger can become a breeding ground for bacteria.

 Do you have a first aid kit or medicine cabinet for your pup?
 Just like you clean these out for the humans, it is important to do the same for your pup.
 If you have old ointments from that weird rash or some old pain medicine that didn't really work for your pup that is still hanging around, it is important to dispose of them properly.
-At your next routine vet visit you can ask your dog's doctor about restocking anything that is necessary or that you like to keep on hand.
+At your next routine vet visit, you can ask your dog's doctor about restocking anything that is necessary or that you like to keep on hand.

 We know, we know: your pup loves the comforting smell of his own bed but if it hasn’t been washed all winter, now is the time.
 Start by vacuuming or shaking the hair off outdoors.
 If the cover comes off, launder it with detergent and the hottest water that’s safe for the fabric.
 Then, put it in the dryer for 15 minutes to help remove more of the hair and hang it outside to dry.
 Do not put the foam insert into the washing machine, as it may disintegrate.
 Instead, wash it by hand in the bathtub using a small amount of laundry detergent; then, let it dry outside in the sun (if possible).